spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-using-glue-api/search-by-customers-as-an-agent-assist.md

 ## Next steps

 After you’ve found the reference of the customer you want to assist, impersonate the customer to perform any actions available to them.
-See [ Impersonating customers as an agent assist](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-agent-assists/impersonating-customers-as-an-agent-assist.html) for details.
+See [Impersonate customers as an agent assist](/docs/pbc/all/user-management/{{page.version}}/manage-using-glue-api/impersonate-customers-as-an-agent-assist.html) for details.